Clintonidahosa/ClintonIdahosa/Readme.md

 ## Hi, I'm Dr. Clinton Idahosa👋

-I'm a medical doctor with a passion for **data analysis**.
-Combining my medical background with my love for data-driven insights, I aim to make a real impact on healthcare through analytics.
+I'm a medical doctor and **data scientist**.
+Combining my medical background with my love for data-driven insights, I aim to make a real impact on healthcare through statistical modelling, predictive analytics and machine learning.
-I have developed strong analytical skills and hands-on experience in various tools and languages used in data analysis.
+I have developed strong analytical skills and hands-on experience in various tools and languages used in data analysis and machine learning.

 ---